 A LGBTQ+ Resources guide created by the University of Exeter Library provides links to digital archives, e-books & audiovisual materials available to University of Exeter staff and students.
 A LGBTQ+ reading list is also available.

-Rupert Croft-Cooke was born in Kent in 1903.
+Rupert Croft-Cooke (1903-1979) was a writer who also published under the name Leo Bruce.
 As an adult, he taught English for five years, first in Paris and then in Buenos Aires, where he founded and edited the periodical 'La Estrella'.
 He returned to England in 1925, setting up a bookshop in Kent, as well as doing broadcasting and journalism work.
-Before joining the army in 1940, he moved abroad again to Germany, Switzerland and Spain.
+Before joining the British Army in 1940, he moved abroad to Germany, Switzerland and Spain.
+In the British Army he served in Africa and India until 1946.
 Returning to the UK in 1946, he took up writing again, holding the position of book critic for 'The Sketch' between 1947 and 1953.
-In 1953, Croft-Cooke was convicted of 'gross indecency' due to his same-sex relationships.
-He served a six-month prison sentence, and later wrote about the British penal system in The Verdict of You All (1955).
-Fearing further persecution in the UK, In 1953 he moved to Morocco for fifteen years until 1968, after which he lived variously in Tunisia, Cyprus, Germany and Ireland before returning to the UK.
+For most of his life, sexual relationships between men were a criminal offence and Croft-Cooke never spoke publically about his sexuality.
+He is thought to have been in a long-term relationship with Joseph Sussainathan, whom he met in India and employed as his secretary.
+In 1953, Croft-Cooke was convicted of 'gross indecency'.
+He served a six-month prison sentence, and later wrote critically about the British penal system in 'The Verdict of You All' (1955).
+In 1953 he moved to Morocco for fifteen years until 1968, after which he lived variously in Tunisia, Cyprus, Germany and Ireland before returning to the UK.
 A substantial part of his work was written abroad.
 He published more than 125 books of all genres, many for the mass market, and was best known as a writer of detective fiction: many of these works were published under the name Leo Bruce.
-He was 64 when homosexuality was decriminalised in the UK.
-He died in 1979.

-His archive collections at the University of Exeter include: seven scrapbooks; one portrait; photographs; press cuttings; a typescript for an unpublished play; a set of files and envelopes relating to works for The Sensual World, his autobiography; a small set of film stills for 'Seven Thunders'; correspondence with publishers; personal letters; fan mail to Rupert Croft-Cooke; and a small group of carbon copies of letters to other writers (copies of letters at the Harry Ransom Centre, Texas).
+His archive collections at the University of Exeter include: seven scrapbooks; one portrait; photographs; press cuttings; a typescript for an unpublished play; a set of files and envelopes relating to works for 'The Sensual World', his autobiography; a small set of film stills for 'Seven Thunders'; correspondence with publishers; personal letters; fan mail to Rupert Croft-Cooke; and a small group of carbon copies of letters to other writers (copies of letters at the Harry Ransom Centre, Texas).